 How do I use text messages on my device?

+Find out how to send, delete or forward a text message and how to block spam or change your text alert tone.
 The icons and screen may differ slightly from the illustrations below depending on your device, operating system and theme.

 You are not able to choose between SMS or MMS.
 Your messaging service will automatically switch to MMS if you are sending a picture message, or if your text message goes over the character limit, normal SMS length is 160 characters.